mauricioaniche/repodriller/README.md

 * _OnlyInBranches_: Only visits commits that belong to certain branches.
 * _OnlyInMainBranch_: Only visits commits that belong to the main branch of the repository.
+* _OnlyNoMerge_: Only visits commits that are not merge commits.
 * _OnlyModificationsWithFileTypes_: Only visits commits in which at least one modification was done in that file type, e.g., if you pass ".java", then, the study will visit only commits in which at least one Java file was modified; clearly, it will skip other commits.